 - Parmesan cheese, optional for serving

-- Add cabbage, Swiss chard leaves and stock.
+- Add cabbage, Swiss chard leaves and stems and broth.
 Bring to a boil.
-Reduce to a simmer and cook for 15-20 minutes or until cabbage is soft.
+Reduce to a simmer and cook for 15-20 minutes or until cabbage is soft.1 small bunch, red Swiss chard, rinsed and chopped (5 cups), ½ small head savoy cabbage, core removed and chopped (5 cups), 8 cups vegetable or chicken broth or combo of stock and bean cooking liquid.

-- Add beans and continue simmering for 10 more minutes.
+- Add beans and continue simmering for 10 more minutes.2 cans Navy beans, rinsed well and drained (19 oz/562 ml/4 cups)

-- Add parsley and salt and pepper to taste.
+- Add parsley and salt and pepper to taste.1 cup parsley leaves, packed

 - Substitute cabbage and Swiss chard for a variety of greens such as kale, spinach, collard greens etc.